 As you have learned, obtaining your massage therapy license gives you a varied array of great opportunities!
 Aside from choosing a unique and suitable work environment, choosing this profession allows you the flexibility of work hours and independence –which is rare in most professions today.
 If you’re interested in starting your journey in massage therapy this year, what are you waiting for?
 Explore the option of a massage therapy license today!

 National University of Health Sciences is here to help you start your journey towards becoming a massage therapist!
-Check out our free resource for career insight and advice on starting your program.
+Check out our resource for career insight and advice on starting your program.